adapttive/advance-grid/README.md

 ## usage

+- added to sales order grid by default

-add the following to ui grid xml:
+- to add to other ui grids, add the following to ui grid xml:

 ```xml
    <listingToolbar name="listing_top" template="Adapttive_Ui/grid/toolbar">